FocusedFault/DirectorRework/README.md

 ## Changelog

+**1.1.1**
+- Prioritize more expensive enemies when sufficient credits are available
+- No change required for *Seekers of the Storm*, backwards compatible

 **1.1.0**

-- This update is sponsored by 6thmoon.
-Thanks 6thmoon!
-- Added configuration for teleporter boss to spawn multiple types or not.
+- Added configuration for teleporter boss to spawn multiple types or not
-- Fixes Null reference exception on elite type reset
+- Fix null reference exception on elite type reset
-- Fixes Broken void fields
+- Fix broken Void Fields
-- Fixes Inadvertently removed limit on enemies per wave
+- Reinstate limit on enemies per wave
-- Fixes Wave may end prematurely if a particularly expensive card is chosen
+- Prevent wave from ending prematurely if a particularly expensive card is chosen
-- Fixes Invalid boss title and/or combat shrine message
+- Fix invalid boss title and/or combat shrine message

 **1.0.1**

-- Fixes non-boss tier enemies spawning instead of bosses on teleporter events
+- Fix non-boss tier enemies spawning instead of bosses on teleporter events

 **1.0.0**